Which Sections of the Book Do I Want?

 GLFS stands as a format in between LFS and BLFS so this part is crucial to understanding what you need to read and/or follow in order to get out of the system that you desire.
 For starters, LFS is meant to be followed in a linear manner, whereas BLFS handles things by putting related packages in the sections they are best described as categorically.
 For example, printer software being in a printer section, although most packages can be discarded by the user.

 The next chapter is Steam, which covers all the packages, patches, configuration, and setup necessary to get Steam working and capable of the playing the following: Linux games, Windows games via Proton, and games using OpenGL, Vulkan, and Direct3D.
-It covers both regular compilation of packages and lib32 compilation of some of the same packages.
-If you read the multilib section and decided that you desire NOT to go with multilib (despite any warnings), you can ignore the lib32 variants of packages).
-Otherwise, follow every step unless told otherwise in the respective sections or are presented with options.

 The last chapter covers quality of life improvements and packages.
 This chapter is not required but recommended.